FahmiBahri/SIEMAzureProject/README.md

-As a result, I couldn't query that table straight away
+As a result, I couldn't query that table straight away.